 If this is not the case for you as you have not sealed a stain into your concrete, there is hope for removal!
 Be sure not to add anything on top of your stain before you attempt removal because that will turn a semi-permanent stain into a permanent one.

-Types Of Stain Removers
+Different Types Of Concrete Stain Removers

 Not every stain remover is created equal because not every stain is equal.
 Some stains are astronomically harder to remove than others (such as oil being harder to remove than dirt), but cleaning companies kept this in mind.